anupr0y/CODSOFT/README.md

 - **Level 1 Task 2**: Build a to-do list application.
 - **Level 1 Task 3**: Develop a basic calculator.
-- **Level 2 Task 1**: Create a tribute page dedicated to someone you admire.

 Each task contributes to your web development skills and showcases your abilities.